 The Standardized Patient (SP) cases are designed to give students training in clinical skills and to familiarize them with OSCE stations.
-Each SP teaching session will begin with one student taking a 10 minute OSCE station, after which there will be 1 minutes of feedback on performance and practicing clinical skills, including physical examination maneuvers.
-We anticipate that during each session students can complete four cases.
+Each SP teaching session will begin with one student taking a 10 minute OSCE station,

 Immersive simulation cases are designed to give students an opportunity to practice, in real time, the skills that they have learned over the three years of medical school.
 We focus on cases in which therapeutic decisions must be made in a timely fashion as a forum for discussion about team dynamics, decision making, and leadership in medical teams.
 In each 2 hour session, a group of 5-6 students will perform on 2 clinical cases.
 The simulation lab is a safe learning environment in which students are expected to learn from mistakes.
 Confidentiality amongst staff and participants is highly valued.